zmgul/zmgul/README.md

 ---

-💡 I’m open to collaboration on data science projects, model building challenges, or applied ML research.
-Feel free to reach out!
+💡 Open to Data Science projects, research collaborations and job opportunities in the field.